muratk5n/thirdwave/en/README.md

 Orban wins again.
-He is lambasted on immigration, but on process we have to accept forcing countries to accept new people if their democratically elected government does not agree to do so would be undemocratic.
+He is lambasted on immigration, but on process we have to accept forcing countries to accept new people if their democratically elected government does not agree would be undemocratic.

 ---